ZIL-2906

 The ZIL-2906 (Russian: ЗИЛ-2906) is a screw-driven amphibious craft manufactured in Soviet Union from 1975 to 1979 by ZiL.
-The ZIL-2906 was produced from July 1975 to 1979.
+The ZIL-2906 was produced from July 1975 to 1979, five manufactured in total.
 In 1980, it was succeeded by the ZIL-29061, produced until 1991.

 These vehicles are notable for being Screw-propelled vehicles (in Russian: шнекохо́д), allowing it to traverse inhospitable terrains.
 The vehicle was designed to recover re-entered Soyuz space capsules from difficult terrain.
+It was equipped with heaters for the front seats, transponder and radio and stretchers.

-The ZIL-2906 was carried on the back of a ZIL-4906 (which had a top speed of 80 km/h) until it reached terrain impassable for the latter, such as conventional asphalt roads.
+The ZIL-2906 was carried on the back of a ZIL-4906 "Bluebird" (which had a top speed of 80 km/h) until it reached terrain impassable for the latter.
 At this point the ZIL-2906 would be unloaded and resume the search.
+Dismounting from the Bluebird took about half an hour.